NeverWise/plugin.video.mtv.it/README.md

 plugin.video.mtv.it
 ==================

-Kodi unofficial plugin for MTV.it on demand (tested on Kodi 14.0 Helix).
+Kodi unofficial plugin for MTV.it on demand (tested on Kodi 15.2 Isengard).